mani-language/Mani/docs/README.md

 say greeting.sayNight();      // prints Good Night John
 ~~~~

-> * A value cannot be retured from the constrcutor.
+> * A value cannot be returned from the constructor.

 ### Inheritance